-10.0 Programmes of Study
+9.0 Programmes of Study

-Sharjah Performing Arts Academy offers three programmes of study (BA Musical Theatre; BA Acting or BA Production Arts) each of which is preceded by a compulsory Fundamentals year.
-The Fundamentals year provides the basis for subsequent three years in any of three programmes: Bachelor of Arts in Acting, Bachelor of Arts in Musical Theatre and Bachelor of Arts in Production.
+Sharjah Performing Arts Academy offers three programmes of study (Bachelor of Arts (BA) in Musical Theatre; Bachelor of Arts (BA) in Acting or Bachelor of Arts (BA) in Production Arts) each of which is preceded by a compulsory General Education Year.
+The General Education Year provides the basis for subsequent three years in any of three programmes: BA Acting, BA Musical Theatre and BA in Production Arts.

-Programmes Duration Total Credit Value Year of Validation Reaccreditation Date Bachelor of Arts in Musical Theatre 4 Years 120 2021 2024 Bachelor of Arts in Acting 4 Years 120 2021 2024 Bachelor of Arts in Production 4 Years 120 2021 2024
+Programmes Duratio Total Credit Year of Reaccreditation n Value Validation Date Bachelor of Arts in Musical Theatre 4 Years 120 2021 2024 Bachelor of Arts in Acting 4 Years 120 2021 2024 Bachelor of Arts in Production Arts 4 Years 120 2021 2024